Managing for Balance

 To learn more about the Montgomery Parks managed deer hunting programs, please review the Frequently Asked Questions (FAQs), or you may contact Info@montgomeryparks.org (Subject: ATTN Managed Deer Hunting).

 Park Police-based Sharpshooting

-The M-NCPPC Department of Parks, Montgomery County, in order to reduce and maintain deer populations in accordance with the goals of the county’s deer management plan, conducts police-based sharpshooting in select parks during the period of February – March, annually.
+M-NCPPC Montgomery Parks, in order to reduce and maintain deer populations in accordance with the goals of the county’s deer management plan, conducts police-based sharpshooting in select parks during the period of January – March, annually.

-Deer population reductions are conducted from sunset until sunrise while the parks are closed to the public.
+Deer population reductions are conducted from sunset until sunrise while the parks and trails are closed to the public.
 Programming is designed with public safety being paramount.
-Police-based sharpshooting programs are directed and supervised by the Department’s Natural Resources Stewardship Section and Park Police Division.
+Police-based sharpshooting programs are directed and supervised collaboratively by the Department’s Natural Resources Stewardship Section and Park Police Division.

 Deer are removed safely, humanely, and discreetly.
-The meat product of all deer harvested through Park Police Sharpshooting operations is donated to the Capital Area Food Bank for distribution to the region’s charitable organizations throughout the surrounding area.
-To date, the Department of Parks has donated more than 330,000 pounds of venison (1,320,000 servings) to those in need.
+The meat product from all deer harvested through Park Police Sharpshooting operations is donated to the Capital Area Food Bank for distribution to the region’s charitable organizations throughout the surrounding area.
+To date, the Department of Parks has donated more than 384,000 pounds of venison (1,536,000 ¼ lb servings) to those in need.
 If you have any questions about this program, please review the Frequently Asked Questions (FAQs).